 Did you see the movie Encanto?
 I love the last scene where the whole community comes together to re-build the family home.
 It had been destroyed because the family members became too focused on their “gifts” and forgot about the importance of their relationships with one another.
 Check out the community coming together at 1:33 in this youtube link to that scene.

-The Habitat Build Days are open to individuals 16 and older (under 18 requires waiver from parents).
+There will be two shifts on October 1 which will overlap with a community-building lunch on Harambee’s campus.
+These are open to individuals 16 and older (under 18 requires waiver from parents).
 Morning shift will be 7:45am-12:15pm and afternoon shift will be 11:15am-3:30pm.
 No special skills or experience are required.